 Important information about your visit to Point Pelee National Park

-Point Pelee National Park is open every day 7 am to sunset.
+Point Pelee National Park is open every day from 7 am to sunset.

-The park is open every day 7 am to sunset
+The park is open every day from 7 am to sunset

 - Entrance fees are in effect.